The old New England weather adage holds true for Connecticut: if you don’t like the weather, wait ten minutes.

 If you are visiting between September and December, BF Clyde’s Cider Mill is home to the oldest steam-powered cider press in the U.S.

-The mill still uses it to extract apple cider, and you can sample their selection of hot and cold beverages.
+The most historic of the Connecticut cider mills still uses it to extract apple cider, and you can sample their selection of hot and cold beverages.

 They also specialize in autumn-inspired baked goods including their famous fresh apple cider donuts.
 It’s a great way to spend a few hours watching the cider pressing demonstrations and then sampling the flavors of nature’s bounty.